 Four-year program completion option that allows you to complete both a Respiratory Therapy Diploma and a BHSc degree.

-Two-year program completion option that you can access if you already have a Bachelor of Science (preferred).
+Two-year program completion option that you can access if you have completed some lower level science pre-requisites.
+Preference is given to those who already have a BSc or associate Science degree.

 Complete both the Respiratory Therapy Diploma and MEd programs simultaneously.
 You must qualify and meet the requirements for the fast-track Respiratory Therapy Diploma option to access this program option.